Checking your Google Account Access and Security

 You’ll be redirected and end up on the general account page:

-Under Sign-in & Security, there is a hyperlink for “Connected apps & Sites” click on that link to be taken to another page where you can control what has access to your Google account.
+Under Sign-in & Security, there is a hyperlink for “Apps with account access” click on that link to be taken to another page where you can control what has access to your Google account.

 It’s as simple as that to easily disconnect any applications that you no longer need or want from your Google Account.